What is estate planning?

 Trusts fall into two basic categories: testamentary and living.
 A testamentary trust is created by your will.
 It does not come into existence until you die.
 Although a testamentary trust will not avoid probate, it can help accomplish other estate planning goals.
 For example, a testamentary trust can reduce estate taxes on the death of a spouse or provide for the care of a disabled child after the assets are probated.
 It can also protect assets for someone who is receiving entitlement benefits.

 In contrast, a living trust starts during your lifetime.
 Essentially, you create a legal entity that is in operation while you are alive, and keeps going after your death.
-These can be either revocable, or irrevocable.
+These can be either revocable, or irrevocable. [/toggle][toggle title=”What is a revocable trust?”]
+Revocable trusts are often referred to as living trusts because they are in effect during the grantor’s lifetime.
+You maintain complete control over the trust and may amend, revoke, or end it at any time.
+They are generally used for asset management, probate avoidance, and tax planning.

 First of all, if you are married, your spouse may have special rights.
 Different states have different laws that protect surviving spouses.
 These need to be planned for.